Support Engineers need testing environments to learn how to support GitLab and also to replicate customer issues.

 The IT Ops team handle provisioning of paid tier test groups on GitLab.com.
 If you require a group of your own to have a paid tier, please submit an access request.
 This process will ensure that all entitlements are removed during processes such as staff member offboarding.

-For a test you will need to make an internal issue requesting one.
+To request a license for testing, you will need to create an internal issue.

 Please keep in mind you can't generate licenses for customers only for testing purposes.